DockSkope/dockskope/WEBSITE_SUMMARY.md

-# 🐳 DockScope Website - Project Summary
+# 🐳 DockSkope Website - Project Summary

 ## 📋 Overview

-I've created a complete, professional website for your DockScope Docker container monitoring application.
-The website is designed to help you launch DockScope as a commercial product with a modern, responsive design that showcases your application's capabilities.
+I've created a complete, professional website for your DockSkope Docker container monitoring application.
+The website is designed to help you launch DockSkope as a commercial product with a modern, responsive design that showcases your application's capabilities.

 ## 🎯 What's Been Created